PriyankaReddy-21/Solidity_Calculator_App/README.md

 # Solidity_Calculator_App
-A basic implementation of mathematical calculator in solidity.
+A basic implementation of mathematical calculator in solidity, using Remix IDE.